Washington legal pot farms get back to work after pesticide concerns halted operations

-SEATTLE — (AP) — A big mound of fresh dirt sits at Terry Taylor's marijuana farm in the high desert of north-central Washington state.
-Each hole for a new plant gets filled with the clean soil.
+SEATTLE — A big mound of fresh dirt sits at Terry Taylor’s marijuana farm in the high desert of north-central Washington state.
+Each hole for a new plant gets filled with clean soil.

 Large swaths of recently installed landscape fabric cover the ground, and soon the dirt roads on his property will be covered in crushed rock to keep contaminated dust from covering the crops.